romansky/dom-to-semantic-markdown/README.md

 ## Contributing

-Contributions to Dom to Semantic Markdown are welcome!
+Contributions to DOM to Semantic Markdown are welcome!

 ## License